When will Universities reopen again?

 Financial funds for students

 The UK government announced an additional £50 of new financial support for students who have been impacted by the Coronavirus.
 Since financial hardship has been a problem throughout the outbreak, this funding is used for aiding students who encountered difficulties because of the pandemic, for instance, those who have to pay additional costs for alternative accommodation and online courses, or loss of employment.
 The government also encourages more universities and accommodation providers to offer refunds and rebates for students who can’t stay at their term-time address.
-But if you are experiencing financial difficulties due to Covid-19, be sure to contact your university or higher education provider for assisting!
+But if you are experiencing financial difficulties due to Covid-19, be sure to contact your university or higher education provider for assistance!

 Further Information:

-Refunds/rebates of accommodation FAQ: https://commonslibrary.parliament.uk/coronavirus-student-accommodation/
+- Refunds/rebates of accommodation FAQ

 Who are We?

 if you have any questions, please contact us.
-We are here to help

 We are Hallbookers :